 1 that as one of the columns so that way we don't, 2 we're going to ask that same question, I'm going 3 to ask that same question every time there is 4 dollars spent on any contractor 5 MR. GARRETT: Not at all.
 6 COMMISSIONER STRICKLAND: is the 7 money local, who's the money going to 8 MR. GARRETT: Sure.
 9 MS. BARNES: Sure.
 10 COMMISSIONER STRICKLAND: so, if we 11 can just add that the sheet, then that way we don't 12 have to 13 MR. GARRETT: Not a problem.
-And I 13 MR. GARRETT: Not a problem.
-And I think that will be a problem to add.
-But also 14 think that will be a problem to add.
-But also 14 15 think that will be a problem to add.
-But also remember, we have a requirement that, because we're 14 15 16 think that will be a problem to add.
-But also remember, we have a requirement that, because we're using federal dollars, we need to open it up not 14 15 16 17 think that will be a problem to add.
-But also remember, we have a requirement that, because we're using federal dollars, we need to open it up not only to just local but also other companies 14 15 16 17 18 think that will be a problem to add.
-But also remember, we have a requirement that, because we're using federal dollars, we need to open it up not only to just local but also other companies throughout the District.
-14 15 16 17 18 19 think that will be a problem to add.
-But also remember, we have a requirement that, because we're using federal dollars, we need to open it up not only to just local but also other companies throughout the District.
-COMMISSIONER STRICKLAND: True, I
+And I 14 think that will be a problem to add.
+But also 15 remember, we have a requirement that, because we're 16 using federal dollars, we need to open it up not 17 only to just local but also other companies 18 throughout the District.
+19 COMMISSIONER STRICKLAND: True, I 20 understand it goes by the funding source, but as 21 a good partner, and the District Government is our 22 partner and the residents of D.C. is our partner,

-$^{1}\mathbf{l}$

-1 any chance we can use them I think we should
+1 any chance we can use them I think we should encourage it.
+2 3 MR. GARRETT: No, We we agree.

-2 encourage it.

-3 MR. GARRETT: No, we agree.
-We

 4 totally agree.
 5 MS. BARNES: Duly noted.

-6 CHAIRMAN ALBERT: Great.

-7 Commissioner Slover.

-8 COMMISSIONER SLOVER: So, how is the

-9 work going so far, overall, in terms of what you're

-10 seeing out there and how much of the portfolio

-11 you've been able to touch with the initial monies

-12 that we've provided?

-13 MR. GARRETT: Chelsea, do you want to

-14 come up and Chelsea, Commissioners, is handling

-15 our environment efforts, so she's spearheading

-16 with the taskforce.
+CHAIRMAN ALBERT: Great.
+6 Commissioner Slover.
+7 COMMISSIONER SLOVER: So, how is the 8 work going so far, overall, in terms of what you're 9 seeing out there and how much of the portfolio 10 11 you've been able to touch with the initial monies 12 that we've provided?
+Chelsea, do you want to 13 MR. GARRETT: come up and -- Chelsea, Commissioners, is handling 14 our environment efforts, so she's spearheading 15 with the taskforce.
 So she has those numbers.

-17 PARTICIPANT: Good afternoon, again,

-18 Commissioners.
-So we have, as you know, completed

-19 interim controls in our units with Children 6 and

-20 under, with the exception of a number of families

-21 for which we've identified as being families we

-22 prefer to move with a voucher.
+16 17 PARTICIPANT: Good afternoon, again, So we have, as you know, completed 18 Commissioners. interim controls in our units with Children 6 and 19 under, with the exception of a number of families 20 for which we've identified as being families we 21 prefer to move with a voucher.

-We are now in the beginning phases of 1 going through the remainder of our portfolio. Ιt 2 3 started at Park Morton two weekends ago.
-And so, we are, of course, 4 fully 5 We spoke previously about the type of 6 white glove treatment that we aspire to provide to 7 our customers through this process.
+1 We are now in the beginning phases of going through the remainder of our portfolio. Ιt 2 started at Park Morton two weekends ago.
+3 are, of course, 4 And so, we fully We spoke previously about the type of 5 6 white glove treatment that we aspire to provide to 7 our customers through this process.
 And so, we are seeing the first round of work that was done.
-8 There was some challenges with some of 9 10 the units, with the work that was completed.
-11 we were able to quickly and immediately address 12 those issues.
+8 There was some challenges with some of 9 the units, with the work that was completed.
+10 we were able to quickly and immediately address 11 12 those issues.
 It's our full expectation that 13 14 should be able to continue this process satisfactorily throughout the 15 rest of our portfolio.
-16 COMMISSIONER SLOVER: So, I didn't 17 hear, how much of the portfolio has been, how much 18 work has been performed, percentage wise, on our 19 20 portfolio for the first, what is it, \$6. million?
-21 PARTICIPANT: Ι that can get information for you.
+16 COMMISSIONER SLOVER: So, I didn't 17 hear, how much of the portfolio has been, how much 18 work has been performed, percentage wise, on our 19 portfolio for the first, what is it, \$6. million?
+20 21 PARTICIPANT: Ι that can get information for you.